ContentLEAD/BlogEngine-Extension/README.md

 These settings are **required** for the importer to work properly.

 - **Feed Provider**: The domain from where your articles are served from.
 This will match the information given to you by your account manager.
-- **API Key**: Your unique access key.
+- **API Key**: Your unique access key, in the format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
 This will match the information given to you by your account manager.
 - **Upload Interval**: How often the importer will check for new posts, in minutes. *It is highly recommended* that you leave it at the default value of **180**.
 Lower values can cause excess strain on your server.

 ### Advanced Settings ###